 Over the years, he has built up an exemplary reputation and is one of the most sought-after safari guides in Namibia.
 His profound knowledge and passion for Namibia and its people will be a highlight of your experience.

 Hailing from Dar Es Salaam, Tanzania, Linus studied a variety of subjects at the University of Dar Es Salaam including water resources management, tourism, climatology and biogeography, environmental education and conservation, and geographical information systems.

 Upon finishing his university studies, Linus embarked on and completed an intensive course at the Zanzibar Commission for Tourism that covered topics including the history, environment, and ecology of Stone Town and Zanzibar.
 With his in-depth knowledge of the island and easy-going manner, Linus is an excellent traveling companion for an excursion to Zanzibar.

-As a Provincial Wildlife Officer, Butch was responsible for all the wildlife that roamed within 1.8 million acres of indigenous forest.
+“Butch,” as he is known to all, began his wildlife career in 1979, when he became a ranger for the Department of National Parks and Wildlife Management in what was then Rhodesia.
+Upon receiving an advanced degree in Zoology and Botany from Rhodes University, he went to work for nascent Zimbabwe’s Forestry Commission.
+As a Provincial Wildlife Officer, Butch was responsible for all the wildlife that roamed within 1.8-million acres of indigenous forest.
 While undertaking this enormous task, he quickly discovered how essential the support of local communities was to the wellbeing of the ecosystem.
-Over time, Butch has developed programs that both engage the people and benefit the natural ecosystems long before the term “sustainable tourism” was coined.
+Over time, Butch developed programs that would both engage the people and benefit the natural ecosystems, long before the term “sustainable tourism” was coined.